 Anethum graveoleus.
 Dill boasts a variety of culinary uses from sauces to pickles.
 Great in fish dishes.
-Large flower heads can be dried for flower arrangements.
-Height 2-3 feet.
-When grown as a Microgreen Bouquet Dill is a tasty addition.
-Untreated seed approx. 1500 seeds/pkg, Organic approx. 1000 seeds/pkg.
+Height 2-3’ for leaf harvest and up to 6’ for bloom heads.
+Approx. 1500 seeds/pkg, Organic has approx. 1000 seeds/pkg.

 Plant early in the spring after the danger of frost.
 Seeds are best sown where they will stay, as dill does not transplant well.
 Plant 1⁄4 inch deep about 10 inches apart in a prepared bed.

 A protected location is best to ensure that the tall stalks are not destroyed by the wind.
 Enjoys full sun, fairly rich, well-drained, moist soil.
 Snip the leaves as needed during the summer and harvest the top half of the plant when the seedheads are beige.
 Dry in bunches or a bag.
 Store dried foliage and seeds in an air-tight container.
 Fresh leaves can be refrigerated for 1 week.
 Dillweed is easiest to handle when frozen on its stem.
 When needed, snip some off and return the rest to the freezer.